pytask-dev/pytask/docs/source/how_to_guides/bp_parametrizations.rst

     def path_to_estimation_result(name):
         return BLD / "estimation" / f"estimation_{name}.pkl"

-In this module we define ``ESTIMATIONS`` which combines the information on data and model.
+In the local configuration, we define ``ESTIMATIONS`` which combines the information on data and model.
 The key of the dictionary can be used as a task id whenever the estimation is involved.
 This allows to trigger all tasks related to one estimation - estimation, figures, tables - with one command

 .. code-block:: console